vijendrasaini/vijendrasaini/README.md

 </p>

 ## Who are you?
 My name is Vanza Setia.
-I'm a beginner web developer that like doing coding challenges and helping people on Frontend Mentor by giving them valuable feedback.
+I'm a beginner web developer that like doing coding challenges and helping people on [Frontend Mentor](https://www.frontendmentor.io/profile/vanzasetia) by giving them valuable feedback.

 I love building things with code, especially a website.
 When, I was a kid I really wish that I could make something live on the internet.
 Now, here I'm on GitHub and [other platform too](https://linktr.ee/vanzasetia).

 ## A Little Facts On How I Code
 I code on my Android phone.
 It's surprising that I can learn coding on my phone.
-Someday, I will code on laptop.
+One day, I will code on laptop.

 <p>
   <a href="https://acode.foxdebug.com/" target="_blank"><img src="./images/Acode.png" width="auto" height="70" alt="Acode - Code Editor"></a> &nbsp;